-For the best-in-class approach, the IQS team uses the ESG score from MSCI.

-During the construction of the portfolio, the equity sleeve of the Fund aims to reduce the aggregated Scope 1 and 2 greenhouse gas emission intensity by at least 30% compared to the market cap weighted equity benchmark.
+For the best-in-class approach, the IQS team uses the Low Carbon Transition score from MSCI.
+The score seeks to inform on a company's preparedness and performance in managing risks and opportunities related to the transition to a low-carbon economy.
+During the construction of the portfolio, the Fund aims to reduce the aggregated Scope 1 and 2 greenhouse gas emission intensity by at least 30% compared to the market cap weighted benchmark.

 The minimum reduction rate of the investment universe as a result of the above ESG screening is 30%.
-However, it is expected that the size of the investment universe of the Fund will be reduced by about 40%-50% in terms of number of issuers after the application of the above ESG screening.
+However, it is expected that the size of the investment universe of the Fund will be reduced by about 40% - 50% in terms of number of issuers after the application of the above ESG screening.